Berg0162/simcline/Tacx Smart/README.md

 <br><br>
 + Set in the Arduino IDE 2.0 --> Tools Menu --> <b>Events Run On: "Core 1"</b><br>
 + Set in the Arduino IDE 2.0 --> Tools Menu --> <b>Arduino Runs On: "Core 1"</b><br>
-+ The <b>xControlUpDownMovement</b> is set in the program code to run on "Core 0".
-This routine is "continuously" controlling the Up- and Down-movements of the actuator in alignment with the repeatedly changing information about the road inclination. <br>
++ The <b>xControlUpDownMovement</b> is set in the program code to run on <b>Core 0</b>.
+This routine is "continuously" controlling the Up- and Down-movements of the actuator in alignment with the repeatedly changing information about the road inclination.
+You do not want any interference with other critical processes like the handling of all BLE traffic!<br>

 # Overview of Arduino Feather nRF52840 Express Program Code Flow and Snippets<br>
 + Include headers of libraries and declare classes